Skip to content

 4. Clean Temporary Files

 The main disadvantage of the Disk Cleanup tool mentioned above is that it doesn’t clean up the temporary files used by other programs.
-For example the browsers like Chrome, Firefox use the disk space to store the cache data.
+For example, browsers like Chrome, and Firefox use disk space to store cache data.
 This cache data may sometimes occupy disk space in gigabytes.
-Use third party tool like CCleaner to delete the temporary and junk files of the other programs.
+Use third-party tools like CCleaner to delete the temporary and junk files of the other programs.

 5. Remove Duplicate Files

 Most of us store images on the hard disk and sometimes we may end up creating duplicate images.
 These images occupy the same space as that of the original image.
-Not only images but also other types of files also have duplicates in the hard disk.
-So using a tool like Dupeguru will help you to identify those duplicate file and delete them.
+Not only images but also other types of files also have duplicates on the hard disk.
+So using a tool like Dupeguru will help you to identify those duplicate files and delete them.

 6. Reduce System Restore Space

-Well, do you know that some part of hard disk space will be dedicated to the system restore to keep the restore points?
-If you think that disk space is an important criterion for you, then reduce the amount of space allocated to system restore.
-But doing so will create only a few restore points for your PC.
+Well, do you know that some part of the hard disk space will be dedicated to the system restore to keep the restore points?
+If you think the disk space is an important criterion for you, reduce the amount of space allocated to system restore.
+However, doing so will create only a few restore points for your PC.

 7. Nuclear Options (Not Recommended)